Top 10 Best-Selling Aromatic Tobaccos

 - 5. Captain Black: Original

-Joining this year's list at number nine, Captain Black's Gold mixture is entirely composed of Golden Cavendish, combining the tobacco's natural tangy notes with a subtle topping of sweet vanilla, making this Aromatic quite delightful to smoke.
+Taking the number 10 spot on this year's list is Captain Black's Gold mixture, which is entirely composed of Golden Cavendish, combining the tobacco's natural tangy notes with a subtle topping of sweet vanilla.
+This Aromatic is a delightful treat to smoke.

-Half and Half remains one of the most widely popular blends in the United States, and for good reason: many relate this tobacco with grandfathers who smoked and delight in the classic, ribbon-cut orientation, and this mixture seems to always rank on our top 10, year after year.
-This blend is comprised of Burley and Virginias and is flavored with hints of anise and other spices.
+Half and Half remains one of the most widely popular blends in the United States, earning it the 9th spot this year on our list.
+Many relate to this tobacco with grandfathers who smoked this classic, ribbon-cut blend.
+Comprised of Burley and Virginias, it is also flavored with hints of anise and other spices for a cool-smoking experience.

 Available in: Bulk